sobri909/MGBoxKit/README.markdown

 ### Margins and Padding

-When `layout` or `layoutWithSpeed:completion:` is called, each descendent box in the tree is positioned according to the container box's `contentLayoutMode` (ie table or grid), taking into acount the container's padding and the child's margins.
+When `layout` or `layoutWithSpeed:completion:` is called, each descendent box in the tree is positioned according to the container box's `contentLayoutMode` (ie table or grid), taking into account the container's padding and the child's margins.

 Getters and setters are provided for: